ark-lang/ark/README.md

 * andars
 * theunamedguy

-Also, big thanks to @antirez for the SDS string library!
-It really helped us simplify the hacky string manipulation we were doing in certain areas.
+## Additional Credits

+* antirez for the sds library
+* petewarden for the hashmap library

 ## License
 Alloy is licensed under the [MIT License](/LICENSE.md).